schiorean/csv2table/README.md

 ## Use case

-Every night you have to fetch a set of CSV files from a remote SFTP server and import each file into a local mysql table.
+Every night you have to fetch a set of CSV files from a remote SFTP server and import each file into a corresponding mysql table.
 If the destination table doesn't exist, automatically create it.

 There may be several columns that require special processing:
 * `expire_date`: normal values are sent as `dd.mm.yyyy`, but there is a special value that signifies that there's no upper limit in time, `31.12.2099`.
 This value must be saved as a database `NULL` value